darkalchemy/Pu-239/README.md

 character-set-server=utf8mb4
 collation-server=utf8mb4_unicode_ci

-# goto website and complete install
+# goto website and complete install, all fields must be completed and each fields includes an example and tooltip explanation when hovered

 # delete public/install folder once directed to
 rm -r Pu-239/public/install/